Shethpr16/python-assignment-part1/README.md

-#Python Assignment - Part 1
+# Python Assignment – Part 1

-This project is a Student Grade Tracker built using Python basics
+This project implements a Student Grade Tracker using Python basics such as loops, conditionals, and string handling.

+## How to Run
+python part1_grade_tracker.py basics